 Good Health Policy in Louisiana

 All Good Health Indicators for Louisiana

 How are Louisiana’s babies faring in Strong Families?

 Louisiana falls in the Getting Started (G) tier of states when it comes to indicators of Strong Families.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing and babies exiting foster care to permanency.
-Louisiana is doing worse than the national average on indicators such as the percentages of families in poverty with babies receiving TANF and parents who report being resilient.
-Policy-wise, the state has implemented 1 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing and babies experiencing housing insecurity (moved 3 or more times).
+Louisiana is doing worse than the national average on indicators such as the percentages of parents who report living in unsafe neighborhoods and parents who report being resilient.

 Key Indicators of Strong Families

 All Strong Families Indicators for Louisiana

 How are Louisiana’s babies faring in Positive Early Learning Experiences?

 Infants and toddlers learn through interactions with the significant adults in their lives and active exploration of enriching environments.
 The quality of infant and toddlers’ early learning experiences at home and in other care settings can impact their cognitive and social-emotional development, as well as early literacy.
 High-quality early childhood care can strengthen parents’ interactions with their children in the home learning environment and support parents’ ability to go to work or attend school.
 Equitable access to high-quality care across factors like race, ethnicity, and income ensures all infants and toddlers have the opportunity for optimal development; however, disparities in access to high-quality care remain across many states and communities in the United States.